 Using a dedicated IP has other benefits as well – it will help you avoid captchas or access work resources, for example.
-So if you’re tired of looking for a VPN server that works, or you need to maintain a download/upload ratio on a torrent website, dedicated IP is the way to go.
+So if you’re tired of looking for a VPN server that works, or you need to maintain a download-upload ratio on a torrent website, dedicated IP is the way to go.

-Cheapest VPN with dedicated IP
+- Best VPN with dedicated IPs9.6

-Overall great VPN
+- Overall great VPN with dedicated IPs9.1

 24/7 live chat, Email